nielspeen/rqlite-laravel-driver/README.md

 Secondly, you need to ensure your Laravel application has read-only access to the SQLite database.

 Do NOT give your Laravel application write access to the SQLite database.
 This will corrupt the database!
-Even in read-only mode, SQLite will occasionally make modification to the database incompatible with RQLite.
+Even in read-only mode, SQLite will occasionally make modifications to the database incompatible with RQLite.

 ## Credits